kaneoriley/vista/README.md

     ...
 ```

-There are currently three custom attributes which are supported for all Vista views:
+There are currently four custom attributes which are supported for all Vista views:

 `vistaColor`: Sets the color of the edge glow